Tax Sale Coordination and Prevention Services

-Each year in May, Baltimore City sells homeowners’ unpaid city bills (liens) to outside bidders who then charge interest and fees, allowable under state law, to homeowners.
+Each year in May, Baltimore City sells homeowners’ unpaid city bills (liens) to outside bidders who then charge interest and fees, allowable under state law, to property owners.

 An owner-occupied property is eligible for tax sale (also known as a tax lien certificate sale) if the combined total of its city liens is $750.00 or more.
 For non-owner-occupied properties the threshold is $250.00 or more.
 These liens include but are not limited to unpaid real property taxes, special benefits assessments, alley and footway paving bills, streetscape, minor privilege, multi-family dwelling, clean and board, water, environmental control, and residential registration charges and fees.

-What Can I Do to Reduce Risk of a Tax Sale?
+What Can I Do to Avoid or Reduce Risk of a Tax Sale?